GABA “Winter Forest” “AA”

 Taiwanese teas – the taste of mountains and warmth

-Appearance and aroma of dry leaf
+Appearance and aroma of the dry leaf

 Brewing

-- infusion (1.5 grams per 250 ml, 3-5 minutes)
+- Infusion (1.5 g per 250 ml, 3–5 minutes)

-- in a thermos (4 grams per liter)
+- Thermos (4 g per liter)

 Taste and aroma of the infusion